 The specialist games retailer has reported overwhelming demand for PS5 stock.
 It tends to offer "limited" quantities of PS5 bundles.

 Target had stock available in stores on US launch day, and has been dropping PS5 stock on the regular ever since.
 Supply has tightened up lately, though.

 StockX is a high-end eBay that specialises in rare and limited edition sneakers.
 It also offers PS5s but you will likely have to pay over the odds due to high demand.

 Sony Store Australia

 Specialist retailer EB Games traded in the UK as Electronics Boutique.
 Remember it?
-The Gamestop-owned chain could well have console stock come launch day – check its website to see.
+The Gamestop-owned chain drops PS5 stock every so often.